 Getting along with your toddler’s friends’ parents

-In the early days of Baby life, you probably coordinated all of his playdates, scheduling them with your own friends’ children or with relatives.
-As he grows, though, so do the opportunities for him to form his own friendships, with less of your input.
+In the early days of Baby life, you probably coordinated all of their playdates, scheduling them with your own friends’ children or with relatives.
+As they grow, though, so do the opportunities for them to form their own friendships, with less of your input.
 So, what do you do when Baby gets along with a certain child, but you don’t feel the same way about that child’s parents?

 Consider the problem